fbpx

 Yale Young Global Scholars is an unparalleled academic and leadership program at Yale University, founded on the tenets of liberal arts, renowned for its diverse and inclusive community, and committed to increasing education access.

-Yale Young Global Scholars is committed to empowering the next generation of leaders by building a global community and designing interdisciplinary programs that foster intellectual curiosity, deepen understanding, and inspire creative action across all borders.
+Yale Young Global Scholars is committed to empowering the next generation of leaders by building a global community and designing interdisciplinary programs that encourage intellectual curiosity, deepen understanding, and inspire creative action across all borders.

 There are five sessions with different areas of focus within the program: Applied Science and Engineering, Biological and Biomedical Science, Literature, Philosophy and Culture, Politics, Law and Economics, and Solving Global Challenges.
 The program is structured around a core curriculum made up of a student’s chosen seminars, discussion sessions, and lectures.